jgrembi/riskCommunicator/README.md

 # Other Resources

-Bugs and difficulties in using `riskContam` are welcome on the issue tracker.
+Bugs and difficulties in using `riskCommunicator` are welcome on the issue tracker.

 Planned feature improvements are also publicly catalogued at on the "Issues" page for `riskCommunicator`: https://github.com/jgrembi/riskCommunicator/issues